steinwurf/kodo-ns3-examples/README.rst

 * It becomes easier to upgrade to the next version of ns-3 as it becomes available.
-* If you want to distribute your changes it can be done easily without distribution the entire ns-3 simulator.
+* If you want to distribute your changes, it can be done easily without distributing the entire ns-3 simulator.
-* You can freely choose the whatever build system you prefer.
-Note, we also use the same build system as ns-3, namely Waf, because it rocks!
+* You can freely choose whatever build system you prefer.
+Note that we also use the same build system as ns-3, namely Waf, because it rocks!

 Getting Started